msft-mirror-aosp/platform.external.libabigail/doc/manuals/abidw.rst

     the --enable-debug-type-canonicalization option.

+    .. _abidw_drop_private_types_option_label:
   * ``--drop-private-types``

-    This option is to be used with the ``--headers-dir`` and/or ``header-file`` options.
+    This option is implicitly set by option :ref:`--headers-dir
+    <abidw_header_dir_option_label>` and :ref:`--header-file
+    <abidw_header_file_option_label>` options.

     With this option, types that are *NOT* defined in the headers are entirely dropped from the internal representation build by Libabigail to represent the ABI and will not end up in the abi XML file.

+    This option is provided or compatibility reasons only and should not be explicitly used anymore.

   * ``--drop-undefined-syms``